Diarselimi/diarselimi.github.io-old/posts/how-do-channels-waitgroups-goroutines-work.md

 //Bye
 //Sleeping
 ```
-Here you will see a visualisation of the process when executing with goroutines.
+Here you will see a visualization of the process when executing with goroutines.
 [!](../assets/img/concurrent_demonstration.gif)